apache/incubator-devlake-website/community/make-contribution/sign-icla-guide.md

 ## Apache Sign ICLA Guide {#apache-sign-icla-guide}

-Apache CLA short for Apache Contributor License Agreement, the purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to the ASF and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.
+Apache CLA, short for Apache Contributor License Agreement, the purpose of this agreement is to clearly define the terms under which intellectual property has been contributed to the ASF and thereby allow us to defend the project should there be a legal dispute regarding the software at some future time.
 A signed ICLA is required to be on file before an individual is given commit rights to any ASF project.

-If you have already signed an Apache ICLA, no need to send an email.
-As you have already submitted an ICLA under your public name, no need to resubmit it.
+Suppose you have already signed an Apache ICLA; there is no need to send an email as you have already submitted an ICLA under your public name, and there is no need to resubmit it.
 If you have never signed an ICLA, please indicate this in your email, and PMC can apply for this account directly.

 The process of submitting ICLA are: